As an Amazon Affiliate, I may earn from qualifying purchases.

 Well, we were 0-2 on night flights (meaning she didn’t sleep).
 She didn’t misbehave or anything but she ended up staying up way past her bedtime.
 The morning flight was a breeze for us.

-It actually makes more sense for us moving forward because Cam usually takes a morning nap a couple hours after waking up, so if we plan it correctly, it’s perfect.
+It actually makes more sense for us moving forward because Cam usually takes a morning nap a couple of hours after waking up, so if we plan it correctly, it’s perfect.

 Hopefully, this will never happen to you, but it happened to us and totally screwed up our travel plans.
 At least if you’re in the morning, you have a better chance of making it to your destination that day.